-All faculty are required to report nonattendance for students that have missed nine consecutive hours of unexcused absences.
+Faculty are required to report a student who never began attendance or had academically related activity in their course(s).
+This is a federal requirement for the college to remain in compliance with Title IV Federal Aid eligibility.
 Each faculty member is free to establish an attendance policy of his or her own as long as it meets the above stated minimum requirements and is included in their course syllabus.
 Failure to officially withdraw from a course(s) may result in a failing final grade.
-The college reserves the right to administratively drop or withdraw from the course.

-To officially withdraw, a student must submit a written request or completed form found at https://www.lccc.edu.
+The college reserves the right to administratively drop or withdraw a student from a course(s).
+To officially withdraw, a student must submit a written request or completed form found at www.lccc.edu.
 Click on: Current Students.
 Click on: Registration/Student Records.
-Click on Withdrawal/Refund Policy & Forms) in one of four ways:
+Click on Withdrawal/ Refund Policy & Forms) in one of four ways:

 - 1. Email it to us from your LCCC email account to: registrar@mymail.lccc.edu. - 2.
 Drop it off at the Registration/Student Records office (SSC 122 in Schnecksville) or at any site office. - 3.
-Fax the signed form to us at 610-799-1173, or - Mail the signed form to us at LCCC, Registration/ Student Records, 4525 Education Park Drive, Schnecksville, PA 18078.
+Fax the signed form to us at 610-799-1173, or - 4.
+Mail the signed form to us at LCCC, Registration/ Student Records, 4525 Education Park Drive, Schnecksville, PA 18078.